Skateside/ariajs/README.md

   // <div id="div-10">
   ```

-  <small>(**aria.js** uses the ES6 [Proxy](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) function to listen for the `delete` operator and adds a `setTimeout`-based fallback for browsers that don't understand `Proxy`.
+  **aria.js** uses the ES6 [Proxy](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) function to listen for the `delete` operator and adds a `setTimeout`-based fallback for browsers that don't understand `Proxy`.
 As a result, older browsers will asynchronously remove properties with the `delete` operator.
-In all browsers, setting the property to an empty string (`""`) will remove the attribute instantly.)</small>
+In all browsers, setting the property to an empty string (`""`) will remove the attribute instantly.

-- Get and set roles with ease.
+- Get, set and remove roles with ease.

   ```js
   // <div id="div-11">